miguelbarretoo/QuantumROM/README.md

 - If your model is not present, set STOCK_DEVICE_MODEL to None.

 #### 4. Kernel BPF Version Option:
-- Set this option to True if your kernel BPF version is 5.4 (lower than 5.10).
+- Set this o
+ption to True if your kernel BPF version is 5.4 (lower than 5.10).
 - Otherwise, set it to False.

 #### 5. Set Target Device Information: